How to live stream and start church online

 An encoder sends video data from a video system (such as cameras, video switchers, etc.) to online platforms such as Facebook, YouTube, and your website.

-Resi has three encoders to choose from, all of which provide perfect streaming by checking and resending the data, even on inconsistent connections.
+Resi has multiple encoder options to choose from, all of which provide perfect streaming by checking and resending the data, even on inconsistent connections.

 RAY | Low cost, portable encoder designed for web streaming – single HD-SDI input up to 1080p – $1299